garytkchan/todo-project/README.md

-# Demo Todo List 1 page app
+# Todo List single page demo web app

 This project is written in Python with Django 2.2 and back up by the Postgres database.
 It is bootstrapped with HTML.